 - Helps clear skin because it has natural antibacterial qualities

 - Believed to have cancer-fighting properties

-- Lemon and Ginger support the immune system by aiding the elimination of Toxins and the Tangy Pineapple coupled with both the Lemon and Ginger also help to aid digestion, and it’s also good for weight loss (when accompanied by good eating practices).
+- Lemon and Ginger support the immune system by aiding the elimination of Toxins, and the Tangy Pineapple coupled with both the Lemon and Ginger also helps to aid digestion.
+It’s also good for weight loss (when accompanied by good eating practices).